dart-lang/benchmark_harness/README.md

 By default, the benchmark harness calls the `run` method 10 times repeatedly until 2 seconds have elapsed.
-This means that the reported run time is not for a single call to `run` but an average across 10.
+This means that the reported run time is not for a single call to `run` but the average time taken invoking `run` 10 times.

 ## Comparing Results ##